Back to Delaware

 Who It Names or Affects

-• Federally licensed firearm dealers and manufacturers.
+• Federally licensed firearm dealers and manufacturers who add serial numbers to weapons.

 Terms To Know